MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 # Trigger a flow from any message in Microsoft Teams

 You can use messages to trigger processes in Microsoft Teams.
-For example, you might use a Teams message as a starting point to create a workitem in Azure DevOps, or create a sales opportunity in Dynamics.
+For example, you might use a Teams message as a starting point to create a workitem in Azure DevOps or create a sales opportunity in Dynamics.

-Use the **For a selected message** trigger in the Teams connector to trigger a flow directly from within the Teams client.
+Use the **For a selected message** trigger in the Teams connector to trigger a flow directly from within Teams.

-## Creating the flow
+## Create the flow

 1. Sign into **Power Automate**, and then select > **My flows** > **New** > **Instant-from blank**.
 1. Give your flow a name.
-1. Select **For a selected message** trigger.
+1. Select the **For a selected message** trigger.

    ![For selected message trigger](media/trigger-flow-teams-message/trigger-for-a-selected-message.png)

 1. Select **Create**.

 >[!NOTE]
->You must sign into Microsoft Teams if you are not already signed in.
+>You must sign into Teams if you are not already signed in.

 The **For a selected message** trigger has an optional input in the form of an adaptive card.
 Use an adapative card to construct a form to collect information from the user who triggers the flow.
-For instance, if the flow is creating a task, you can use an adaptive card to collect information, like the title of the task and the description.
+For instance, if the flow creates a task, you can use an adaptive card to collect information, like the title of the task and the description.

 ## Collect information from the user

 To collect information from the user using a form, users can select the **Create Adaptive Card** button within the trigger.

 ![Adaptive card button](media/trigger-flow-teams-message/create-adaptive-card.png)